Highly available SQLite cluster with embedded NATS JetStream.

 3. Local Replicas

-- Use with go
+- Use the go-ha

-- Use with any programming language
+- Works with any language that supports SQLite.

 4. HA Client, PostgreSQL and MySQL Wire Protocol

-4.1 Using HA Client
+4.1 HA client mode

 ha -r http://localhost:8080